 Dave has devoted a lot of his time to charitable organizations over past decades during which he has Chaired, and served on the Boards, of five different organizations.
 Three of these were non-profit societies delivering social services - in Victoria, Richmond and Toronto.
-The other two are Flying Clubs: The Scottish Aero Club of Perth, Scotland, the Canadian Owners and Pilots Association and the Kelowna Flying Club, which he now serves as President.
+The other two have been Flying Clubs: The Scottish Aero Club of Perth, Scotland, the Canadian Owners and Pilots Association and the Kelowna Flying Club, which he now serves as President.
 He was recently elected to the Board of Directors of the Canadian Owners and Pilots Association – the 16,000-member organization which represents pilots across Canada.